 New York Close Up is nominated for Best Documentary Series for Online Film & Video in the 16th Annual Webby Awards, a prestigious nomination that ignited continuous festival acclaim for Art21’s short form series.

 January 31, 2013

-With the completion of Art in the Twenty-First Century Season 6, Art21 launches its 100 Artists initiative, a year-long celebration of passing the milestone of having filmed 100 innovative artists.
+With the completion of Season 6 of the Art in the Twenty-First Century television series, Art21 launches its 100 Artists initiative, a year-long celebration of passing the milestone of having filmed 100 innovative artists.
 Throughout 2013, Art21 releases previously unpublished content from its archive.

 October 1, 2013